Hershey bar: History of Hershey chocolate bars

-Hershey chocolate bars had their origin in Milton Hershey's first successful confectionery business, Lancaster Caramel Company, which was founded in 1886.
+Hershey chocolate bars had their origin in Milton Hershey's first successful confectionary business, Lancaster Caramel Company, which was founded in 1886.
 After seeing German chocolate manufacturing machinery at the World's Columbian Exposition of 1893 in Chicago, Hershey decided to go into the chocolate making business.
 After purchasing the chocolate processing machinery, Hershey began by applying chocolate coatings to the caramels.
 The next year, 1894, Hershey founded the Hershey Chocolate Company and incorporated it as a subsidiary of the Lancaster Caramel Company.
 The Hershey Chocolate Company developed its own line of chocolate products, marketed as "sweet chocolate novelties" to distinguish them from unsweetened baking chocolate.
-After developing the Hershey process to mass-produce chocolate in 1899, Hershey sold the Lancaster Caramel Company in August of the year 1900, and kept the chocolate manufacturing business.
+After developing the Hershey process to mass-produce chocolate in 1899, Hershey sold the Lancaster Caramel Company in August 1900, and kept the chocolate manufacturing business.
 In November of that same year, Hershey began to produce and sell the Hershey chocolate bar.

 Varieties of Hershey's Bars

 Hershey's milk chocolate

 The Hershey Process milk chocolate in these bars uses fresh milk delivered directly from local farms.
 The process was developed by Milton Hershey and produced the first mass-produced chocolate in the United States.
 As a result, the Hershey flavor is widely recognized in the United States, the Philippines, and to a minor extent in Canada, where British-produced chocolates were commonly sold, but less so internationally, especially in areas where European chocolates are more widely available.
 The process is a company and trade secret, but experts speculate that the milk is partially lipolyzed.
-This produces butyric acid, a compound found in substances such as Parmesan cheese which stabilizes the milk from further fermentation.
-This flavor gives the product a "tangy" taste that the US public has come to associate with the taste of chocolate, to the point that other US manufacturers often add butyric acid to their milk chocolates.
+This produces butyric acid, a compound found in substances such as Parmesan cheese and butter, which stabilizes the milk from further fermentation.
+This flavor gives the product a "tangy" taste that the US public has come to associate with the taste of chocolate, to the point that other US manufacturers often add butyric acid to their milk chocolates, although the presence of the acid has caused the flavour to be considered unappetising by those more accustomed to chocolate brands which do not include it.
 In Canada this led to Hershey introducing a reformulated Canadian bar in 1983.

-Starting in 2006, Hershey has added polyglycerol polyricinoleate (PGPR) to their chocolate, except for the traditional plain milk chocolate Hershey's Kisses.
+Starting in 2006, the Hershey company has added polyglycerol polyricinoleate (PGPR) to their chocolate, except for the traditional plain milk chocolate Hershey's Kisses.
 In 2015, Hershey announced they would begin removing PGPR from the rest of their chocolate.
 Artificial vanillin was also removed in 2015.
 Hershey did remove PGPR from some of their chocolate bars, but in April 2019 started putting it back in Hershey's Milk Chocolate with Almonds full size bar, and plain milk chocolate bars, and never removed it from Symphony milk chocolate and other products.
-Hershey does not claim to use vanilla in their chocolate, only natural flavor, which may be the same chemical as the artificial one it replaces, except created from a natural source through several processes.
+Hershey does not claim to use vanilla in their chocolate, only natural flavor.